Last Updated on October 6, 2023 by Samantha Harris

 Larger tortoises find it harder to get off their backs due to their weight.
 Their success rate depends on their surrounding terrain and the shape of their shells.

 According to Scientific Reports, Galapagos tortoises evolved two different shell morphologies:

-The domed shape allows for more efficient side-to-side rocking so the tortoise can get off its back, while the saddleback shape allows the tortoise to extend its legs and neck better so it can gain leverage to flip.
+The domed shape allows for more efficient side-to-side rocking so the tortoise can get off its back, while the saddleback shape enables the tortoise to extend its legs and neck better to gain leverage to flip.

 Researchers discovered that the saddleback shape required more energy from the tortoise to right itself.